Allaman/knowledge.rootknecht.net/pages/01.home/cli-applications/item.md

 - IMAP and MailDir synchronization
 - written in C
-- Control every aspect of synchronization
+- control every aspect of synchronization

 ## khard